-From the moment you arrive at this luxurious, secluded and supremely natural residence, you will be surrounded by 9 acres of breathtaking walkways, forest, open skies and the open fields.
+From the moment you arrive at this luxurious, secluded and supremely natural residence, you will be surrounded by 9 acres of breathtaking walkways, forest, open skies and open fields.
 Eco-chic style meets passive solar architecture in this masterfull award-winning sustainable home built with natural materials.
 Everything is state of the art, from the exquisite light fixtures throughout and heated floors, to the open concept kitchen, stocked with all new amenities.
 The expansive and private deck is the best room in the house and the perfect place for sunbathing, entertaining or barbecuing.
-This is a one of kind solar powered home with total privacy.
+This is a one of kind solar powered home, comfortable and affordable with no furnace (just imagine no gas, propane or oil heating bills, as in zero fossil-fuels) or mechanical air-conditioner, with total privacy.

 Natural home rental experience rates for this solar powered house located in the Hockley Valley, on top of the Niagara Escarpment, a World Biosphere Reserve designated area, with all the activities anyone could desire, and only 45 minutes from the Airport, or an hour from downtown Toronto.